 We use a specialized extra gentle technology to get maximal preservation of the natural bioactive factors in our colostrum, such as Immunoglobulin G (IgG).

 Strict hygiene and quality assessment of our colostrum through the entire process secure a colostrum powder of highest possible standard and guaranteed free of antibiotic residues.

 The calf gets first

 Of course, the calf gets it share of the cow’s colostrum before we collect anything.
 The calf needs up to 5 litres of colostrum to secure its needs.
-It then has a complete and active immune system and a functioning gut.
 The cow produces up to 15 litres of colostrum, and the surplus may be used for other purposes, e.g. dietary supplements.
 At Biodane Pharma, we demand from the farmers we cooperate with that the calf gets its needs fulfilled before the surplus colostrum is collected to us.